ninjasstudio/docs/docs/mobile/google.md

 # Google

-You can directly import your GKA clusters from Google Cloud.
-To import your GKE clusters you have to provide a valide **Client ID** from a Google OAuth 2.0 application.
+You can directly import your GKE clusters from Google Cloud.
+To import your GKE clusters you have to provide a valid **Client ID** from a Google OAuth 2.0 application.
 The instructions on how to configure such an application can be found in the following.

 | Value | Description |
 | ----- | ----------- |